All Episodes

 Not boots on the ground, but an attack.

-So you know, it might be aerial attack on Venezuela proper instead of just the water around it.
+So, you know, it might be aerial attack on Venezuela proper instead of just the water around it.

 So that's not decided, but you could easily imagine that what they want to do is make that a surprise.

-Uh yeah, we're just gonna have a little pep talk about the culture, but they're really a subset of them are there for planning an attack on a foreign country.
+But there really, a subset of them are there for planning an attack on a foreign country.

-Well, there's more drone talk, so more drones were spotted uh in the heart of uh where basically where the heart of the Swedish Navy is, and uh they tried to shoot down the drones and were unsuccessful.
+So more drones were spotted in the heart of basically where the heart of the Swedish Navy is.

 How hard is it to shoot down a drone?